skmin-lab/unixmd/docs/source/overview.rst

 PyUNIxMD takes advantage of the inheritance feature to organize functionalities and simplify the codes by sharing the common parameters and methods.

-For detailed information of each class, see Section 5.
+For detailed information of each class, see :ref:`PyUNIxMD Objects <Objects>`.